tamersp25/docs/docs/engines/guidelines/adapters.md

 1. Perform the task.
     1. First create the TDO or SDO.
     1. Then ingest the data and store it using the API.
-1. When the task is complete, send a EOF message to the Kafka queue from the task payload or report any errors.
+1. When the task is complete, use the API to change the status of the task to Complete, or to report any Errors.

-**NEED EOF MESSAGE FORMAT AND TOPIC DEFINED IN PAYLOAD

 More details and examples for API calls are provided below.